Schmalkaldic League: Activities

 The League's members agreed to provide 10,000 infantry and 2,000 cavalry for their mutual protection.
 They rarely provoked Charles directly but confiscated church land, expelled bishops and Catholic princes and helped spread Lutheranism throughout northern Germany.

 Martin Luther planned to present to the League the Smalcald Articles, a stricter Protestant confession, during a meeting in 1537.

-Luther attended the critical meeting in 1537 but spent most of his time suffering from kidney stones.
+He attended the critical meeting in 1537 but spent most of his time suffering from kidney stones.
 The rulers and princes even met in the home at which Luther was staying.
 Though Luther was asked to prepare the articles of faith that came to be known as the Smalcald Articles, they were not formally adopted at the time of the meeting, but in 1580, they were included in the Book of Concord.

 Political environment

 For 15 years, the League existed without opposition because Charles was busy fighting wars with France and the Ottoman Empire.
 Overall, the Ottoman–Habsburg Wars lasted from 1526 to 1571.

 In 1535, Francis I of France, despite vigorously persecuting Protestants at home, supported the Protestant princes in their struggle against their common foe, Charles.
 The tactical support ended in 1544 with the signing of the Treaty of Crépy in which the French king, who was fighting the Emperor in Italy, pledged to stop backing the Protestant princes and the League in Germany.

 In 1535, Charles led the Conquest of Tunis.
 Francis, in an effort to limit the power of the Habsburgs, allied with Suleiman the Magnificent of the Ottoman Empire and formed a Franco-Ottoman alliance.
 The Italian War of 1536–38 between France and the Holy Roman Empire ended in 1538 with the Truce of Nice.

 The final war during that period Charles fought against France, the Italian War of 1542–46, ended with inconclusive results and the Treaty of Crépy.
 After the peace with France, Charles signed the Truce of Adrianople in 1547 with the Ottoman Empire, which was allied to Francis, to free even more Habsburg resources for a final confrontation with the League.